 Section 20.5 Funding.
 Each party shall be responsible for the salaries of its representatives on the Joint Policy Board; expenses of Board members may be covered by the fund where the expense was authorized by the Board (whenever possible, such expenses will be authorized in advance of expenditure).
 The Company will commit to annual minimum funding (covering all Boeing SPEEA represented bargaining units participating in the Ed Wells Partnership, including the Wichita Professional Unit) during the term of this agreement in support of the Ed Wells Partnership for the activities directed by the Joint Policy Board, to include facilities, administration, publicity, equipment, materials, and such other expenses as may be agreed to by the Joint Policy Board.
-The annual minimum funding for the upcoming calendar year will be calculated on August 1st each year by multiplying the average monthly headcount covered by this section 20.5 over the preceding 12 months by a factor of 322 for 2013, and the following factors for the successive years: 329 for 2014, 335 for 2015 and 342 for 2016.
+The annual minimum funding for the upcoming calendar year will be calculated on August 1st each year by multiplying the average monthly headcount covered by this section 20.5 over the preceding 12 months by a factor of 322 for 2013, and the following factors for the successive years: 342 for 2016, 349 for 2017, 356 for 2018, 363 for 2019, 370 for 2020, 377 for 2021, and 385 for 2022, 393 for 2023, 401 for 2024, 409 for 2025, and 417 for 2026.
 In addition, work statement changes for the mutual benefit of the technical workforce and the Company may be allocated additional funds as deemed necessary by the Joint Policy Board, subject to approval of appropriate Company stakeholders.